luciangreen/Music-Composer/README.md

 Mind Reader is currently not configured to display screens and accurately mind read decisions.
 It detects vague, not exact thoughts.

+* If necessary, repeat the "arem" mantra all the time while the mind reading computation is running to ensure the best results.

 # Versioning

 We will use SemVer for versioning.